datastax/nodejs-driver/etc/cassandra-driver.api.md

         params?: ArrayOrObject;
     }>, callback: ValueCallback<ResultSet>): void;
     connect(): Promise<void>;
-    // Warning: (ae-forgotten-export) The symbol "EmptyCallback" needs to be exported by the entry point cassandra-rollup.d.ts
-    //
     // (undocumented)
     connect(callback: EmptyCallback): void;
     // Warning: (ae-forgotten-export) The symbol "ControlConnection" needs to be exported by the entry point cassandra-rollup.d.ts